Waupun Correctional Institution: 26th Biennial Report

 26 years later, Warden Oscar Lee reported that as of June 30, 1934, the male population of the prison increased to 1664 inmates, with 438 of them assigned to work outside the prison.
 Ten outdoor camps were in operation, three of them logging operations.
 Lee argued that "The value to the inmates, both physical and mental, because of the fresh air and sunshine, the clean, wholesome outdoor work, and the semi-freedom of the camps, cannot be estimated in dollars and cents."
 He also reported that the prison began using less harsh punishment for violating rules.
 Prisoners were no longer handcuffed to cell doors.
 Lee boasted that "Corporal punishment is a thing of the past, stripes and red uniforms following suit."
 Likewise, enhanced opportunities to earn an education were also reported.
 By 1934, inmates could attend class 40 hours per week at eight hours per day.
 148 men enrolled, and a University of Wisconsin employee directed the educational system there.
 Teachers were from the prison population.
 A new apprenticeship program was also initiated that combined school work with work in the machine and sheet metal shops.
 Twenty inmates enrolled, and they spent half their day in a shop and the other half in school.
 Prison guards worked between 11 and 12 hours per shift, and Warden Lee proposed to have that number reduced to eight.

+2023-2024 Inmate Deaths

+In June, 2024, nine prison employees, including former warden Randall Hepp, were charged with felony crimes in Dodge County related to the abuse and deaths of inmates at the prison over the previous 12 months.
+The charges were specifically related to the deaths of inmates Donald Maier and Cameron Williams.
+The Dodge County Sheriff's Office also investigated the deaths of inmates Tyshun Lemons and Dean Hoffmann during the same period but declined to bring charges.
+A fifth death, that of inmate Christopher McDonald, was reported on August 5, 2024.